-When Hear and Say opened its doors on 6 July 1992 because Dr Dimity Dornan AO wanted to change the options available for children with profound hearing loss were at the edge of change.
+When Hear and Say opened its doors on 6 July 1992 because Dr Dimity Dornan AO wanted to change the options available for children with profound hearing loss were changing.

 Opportunities for clear speech and language were no longer impossible for children born deaf, and so began Hear and Say to bring these advances to Queensland for the very first time.

 Inspired by a lecture from Canadian childhood hearing impairment consultant, Judy Simser, Dimity Dornan received a Churchill Fellowship in 1991 to begin pursuing her dream of supporting children born deaf to learn to listen and speak.
 The opportunity saw Dimity travel to Canada to study the auditory-verbal therapy approach with Simser and North York General Hospital’s Warren Estabrooks, with the purpose to set up a non-profit auditory-verbal program in Brisbane with no cost to parents.

 Dimity returned from her Churchill Fellowship in Canada and set up Hear and Say as a not for profit for teaching deaf children to listen and speak on 6 July 1992.
 An offer from likeminded organisation, The Shepherd Centre in Sydney came for a one-year, part-time seed grant to continue the clinic in Queensland.
 At that time, a group of ear, nose and throat surgeons and audiologists wanted to start a cochlear implant program in Brisbane.
 The stars were aligning, and Dimity was asked to join with them to take care of pre-implant preparation and post-implant support.

 “It was about this time – the point of no return – when I chanced upon my future motivating words,” recalled Dimity.